johnpottergr/Stablecraft.io/stress-test-docs/peg-deviation.md

 ---
-title: Peg Deviation Monitoring
+title: "Peg Deviation Monitoring"
-sidebarLabel: Peg Deviation
+sidebarLabel: "Peg Deviation"
-description: Monitor stablecoin peg stability using CoinGecko's API as part of the Stress Test framework.
+description: "Monitor stablecoin peg stability using CoinGecko's API as part of the Stress Test framework."
-slug: /stress-test/peg-deviation
+slug: "/stress-test/peg-deviation"
 ---

 # Peg Deviation Monitoring

-The text below documents how we monitor stablecoin price stability ("peg deviation") as part of the Stress Test system.
+The text below documents how we monitor stablecoin price stability, also known as "peg deviation," as part of the Stress Test system.

-Stablecoins are designed to maintain a 1.00 USD value.
-Deviations from this peg, even minor ones, can serve as early warning indicators of risk events, liquidity strain, or market loss of confidence.
+**Stablecoins are designed to maintain a 1.00 USD value.
+Deviations from this peg, even minor ones, can serve as early warning signs of risk events, liquidity strain, or a loss of market confidence.**

 We use CoinGecko’s API to retrieve daily stablecoin price data.

----

 ## Purpose